 This is happening with renewables-most notably with solar and on-shore wind technologies-for which the levelized cost of electricity (LCOE) is typically now lower than comparable ranges of fossil fuel costs.
-According to the IRENA (2022a), the average global LCOE for solar plummeted 88 percent from 2010 to 2021, dropped by 68 percent for onshore wind, and fell more than 60 percent for offshore wind.
-In countries ranging from Brazil to India, Turkey, and Vietnam, the fuel-only generation costs for coal and fossil gas are multiples higher than the LCOE for new solar photovoltaics (PV), onshore wind, and offshore wind power projects (Ibid.).
+According to the International Renewable Energy Agency (IRENA, 2022a), the average global LCOE for solar plummeted 88 percent from 2010 to 2021, dropped by 68 percent for onshore wind, and fell more than 60 percent for offshore wind.
+In countries ranging from Brazil to India, Turkey, and Vietnam, the fuel-only generation costs for coal and fossil gas are multiples higher than the LCOE for new solar photovoltaics (PV), onshore wind, and offshore wind power projects (IRENA, 2022a).

 These new investment economics also lead to cost savings.
-IRENA (2022a) estimates that, among non-OECD countries, the annual savings from new renewable power generation capacity were already more than \$5 billion in each of 2020 and 2021, compared to the cheapest fossil fuel-fired option.
-Much of the savings were generated through onshore wind and solar PV systems, alongside contributions from geothermal, hydropower, and biomass.
+IRENA (2022a) estimates that, among non-Organization for Economic Co-operation and Development (OECD) countries, the annual savings from new renewable power generation capacity were already more than \$5 billion in each of 2020 and 2021, compared to the cheapest fossil fuel-fired option.
+Much of the savings were generated through onshore wind and solar photovoltaic (PV) systems, alongside contributions from geothermal, hydropower, and biomass.

-The lower costs embedded in these renewable technologies are enabling breakthrough opportunities for expanding affordable access to electricity grids concentrated in urban areas, in addition to off-grid and mini-grid systems that can serve rural areas (see, for example, Modi, 2021).
+The lower costs embedded in these renewable technologies are enabling breakthrough opportunities for expanding affordable access to electricity grids concentrated in urban areas, in addition to off-grid and mini-grid systems that can serve rural areas.
 This contrasts with the current situation in many developing countries, where prices for household electricity do not yet cover the full cost of delivered supply, so expansion of electricity access depends on the availability of budget resources to subsidize utility companies.
-As the price of renewable energy continues to fall, and options for distributed generation continues to grow, developing countries will have even greater options to expand access and meet growing energy demands while decarbonizing their energy systems.
+As the price of renewable energy continues to fall, and options for distributed generation continue to grow, developing countries will have even greater options to expand access and meet growing energy demands while decarbonizing their energy systems.